Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 What anomalies and paradoxes are there in the Crucible?
 T: Paradoxes are an effective method of an author communicating a message with their audience.
 E: Within storytelling, an author writes a text to convey a meaning towards the audience, often a collective human experience.
 E: Within the crucible, Arthur Miller writes about a paradoxical historical event, the Salem witch trials.
 Within a Puritan (christianity-aimed religion) village, the Devil is a major scare to the citizens.
-The paradox within the Trials that Arthur explores is one around
+The paradox within the Trials that Arthur explores is one around how a Puritan village leads themselves to turn against each other, involving the human experience of power, and how it can corrupt people.
+Reverend Hale
+L: By exploring how